-Founded in 1927 in Edinburgh, Scotland at an international conference, we celebrated our 75th birthday at our conference in Glasgow, Scotland in 2002.
-We now have over 1300 Members in approximately 140 countries around the world.
+Founded in 1927 in Edinburgh, Scotland at an international conference, we celebrated our 90th birthday in 2017.
+We now have more than 1,500 Members in over 150 countries around the world.
 IFLA was registered in the Netherlands in 1971.
 The Royal Library, the national library of the Netherlands, in The Hague, generously provides the facilities for our headquarters.

-IFLA is an independent, international, non-governmental, not-for-profit organization.
+IFLA is an independent, international, non-governmental, not-for-profit organisation.
 Our aims are to:

 - Promote high standards of provision and delivery of library and information services

 - Encourage widespread understanding of the value of good library & information services

 - Represent the interests of our members throughout the world

 In pursuing these aims IFLA embraces the following core values:

 - the endorsement of the principles of freedom of access to information, ideas and works of imagination and freedom of expression embodied in Article 19 of the Universal Declaration of Human Rights

 - the belief that people, communities and organisations need universal and equitable access to information, ideas and works of imagination for their social, educational, cultural, democratic and economic well-being